benknight12/ML_Summative_2/README.md

 - Empty folder for adding raw data, which will then be processed by our R scripts.

 #### `preprocessed`
 - Repository for saving the preprocessed data.
 Includes a subfolder for methylation preprocessed sets.
+I've included made up preprocessed sets in the zip file but not the github.

 #### `plot`
 - Repository to store plots after running all analysis.
 These include all plots from previous runs.